 - mark III (~1930) – Record Pattern introduced (steel sliders and newly designed front jaw – see advert immediately above).
 This was initially sold alongside the mark II until the earlier model was discontinued in the second half of the 1930s)

-Before Joseph Parkinson’s quick-release mechanism could conquer the world of woodworker’s vices he had to overcome the competition.
-There are two notable examples: The ‘Syers’ standard instantaneous grip vice and the ‘Riley’ instantaneous grip vice.
-Before we get to those we will take a brief detour into US made vices in the next post4)incidentally much of the information in these vice-related posts is summarised from information that was first published (by me!) on www.UKworkshop.co.uk – a tremendous forum if you are interested in woodwork
+Eventually Joseph Parkinson’s quick-release mechanism would become a standard fixture in woodworking benches the world over, but he was not without competition.
+Two notable examples are The ‘Syers’ standard instantaneous grip vice and the ‘Riley’ instantaneous grip vice.
+Before we get to those we will take a brief detour into US made vices in the next post.